 “Buckingham is a university with an intimate, supportive atmosphere that is hard to beat.
 Here you are not just another ‘number’ but an individual whose needs matter to all the staff – whether academic or domestic.
 If you have a problem there is always someone to talk it over with.
 My A-level tutor warmly advised me to attend this literature course, as she had been both student and lecturer here.
 Teaching staff here are passionate about their chosen fields and it shows!
 Being taught with enthusiasm is inspiring and it is primarily that which makes this university so special.
 Add an English riverside campus, fast track degrees, and access to scholarships, and you have an unbeatable package.”

 “The degree has been a wonderful experience.
 I’ve learnt about all aspects of writing in the English language as well as having the opportunity to research an area of special interest to me for my Dissertation.
 I’ve also studied with an enthusiastic, friendly and diverse group of students from all over the world.
 The best thing has been the people, staff and students.
 As far as I can gather, at nowhere else – except maybe Oxford and Cambridge – would you get the chance to have this much real, one-to-one interaction with lecturers.”

 English Literature, 2008

-“University can be a daunting prospect when you are not long out of school but the Buckingham English Department nurtures you and allows your personal talents to shine.
+“University can be a daunting prospect when you are not long out of school but the Buckingham English and Digital Media Department nurtures you and allows your personal talents to shine.
 I edited the university magazine and chaired the theatre group and I am now using the media component of my degree course as a springboard into desktop publishing which I adore.”